 The solution for addressing all these particular stipulations was to install storage systems and handling equipment that would manage the products automatically.
 In the words of Pilar López, “Automation has meant reduced logistics costs and more flexible production.”

-Along these lines, Interlake Mecalux has built an automated warehouse for pallets consisting of two 230-foot-long aisles with single-deep racking on each side.
-“It meets our requirements to a T. To begin with, work on the installation started once the building structure was already completed, so it had to adapt to the existing space just below the production area,” notes Natura Bissé’s Industrial Director.
+Along these lines, Mecalux has built an automated warehouse for pallets consisting of two 230-foot-long aisles with single-deep racking on each side.
+“It meets our requirements to a T. To begin with, work on the facility started once the building structure was already completed, so it had to adapt to the existing space just below the production area,” notes Natura Bissé’s Industrial Director.

-To gain in capacity, Interlake Mecalux dug an 26-foot-deep pit where it set up taller 39-foot racking.
+To gain in capacity, Mecalux dug an 26-foot-deep pit where it set up taller 39-foot racking.
 These racks occupy all of the area’s useful space, with entry and exit points and conveyors placed strategically alongside them.
 The objective was clear: “We wanted to make the most of the limited space we had to obtain the largest number of locations possible,” emphasizes Pilar López.

-In total, the installation stores 2,267 pallets with a 2,200 lb maximum unit weight.
+In total, the warehouse stores 2,267 pallets with a 2,200 lb maximum unit weight.
 The racks, which have eight levels, were devised taking into account that Natura Bissé manages pallets of three different height levels: 30”, 43” and 59”.
 Thus, for example, the lower levels have been designed to hold smaller goods, while the upper levels accommodate taller items.